sayhan-ahmed/vein-client/README.md

 17. activity trends chart margin
 18. all users avatar size responsiveness on all devices
 19. ecosystem pie chart's legend padding
+20. redirect to user profile from search page by clicking view profile button

 # TODO: